 This dog can be prone to itching and dryness, so make sure you use natural-shampoo formulated by a veterinarian.

 Just do not think the breed will be hypoallergenic.
 Even though the Danebull has a short coat, he will shed.
-And if he inherits more of the Pitbull gene, he will shed a lot.
+And if he inherits more of the American Pit Bull Terrier gene, he will shed a lot.

 Like dogs with a short coat, Danebulls cannot handle extreme weather conditions.
 It is best that you keep them inside during the hot/freezing weather.